 For long term storage, interoperability and archiving of data generated during the PD-MitoQUANT Project it is important to address the format within which all generated data should be stored.
 All digital information is designed to be interpreted by computer programs to make it understandable; it is therefore inherently dependent on software.
 All digital data are thus at risk of becoming inaccessible should the hardware or software environments they depend on become obsolete.
-To guarantee long-term data access and usable data, data generated during the PD-MitoQUANT project should also be converted to standard formats such as those outlined in Table 3 that are then suitable for data interchange and transformation, adhering to FAIRification Data sharing.
-In brief, PD-MitoQUANT consortium members are requested to store all generated data as follows: Image data as .TIFF, Data in spreadsheets will be stored as .csv, Data in free text documents will be stored as .txt.
+To guarantee long-term data access and usable data, data generated during the PD-MitoQUANT project should also be converted to standard formats such as those outlined in Table 3 that are then suitable for data interchange and transformation, adhering to FAIR Data sharing guidelines.
+In brief, PD-MitoQUANT consortium members are requested to store all generated data as follows: Image data as .TIFF, Data in spreadsheets as .csv, Data in free text documents as .txt.